dancodingbr/riskmanager/docs/wiki.md

 git checkout -b feature/feature-name
 ```

-- Implement/fix your feature, comment your code.
+- Implement or fix your feature, and comment your code.

 - Follow the code style of the project, including indentation.